 Annabelle Gould is a graphic designer specializing in editorial design and typography.
-Her client list includes Chronicle Books, the University of Washington, the Traver Gallery, University of Washington Press, Marquand Books, Lead Pencil Studios and ARCADE Magazine.
+Her client list includes Chronicle Books, the University of Washington, the Traver Gallery, the University of Washington Press, Marquand Books, Lead Pencil Studios, and ARCADE Magazine.

-Annabelle is also an Associate Professor in the Visual Communication Design program at the University of Washington, Seattle.
+Annabelle is also a Professor of Visual Communication Design in the Division of Design at the University of Washington, Seattle.
 Her focus is on teaching typography as a primary means of communication and creative expression.
-She currently serves as Advisor to the Master of Design program in the Division of Design.
-Prior to joining UW she taught at Art Center College of Design and Otis College of Art and Design, both in Los Angeles.
+Prior to joining UW, she taught at Art Center College of Design and Otis College of Art and Design, both in Los Angeles.

 Originally from North Carolina, Annabelle received a Bachelor of Environmental Design in Graphic Design degree from North Carolina State University and a Master of Fine Arts degree in 2D from Cranbrook Academy of Art in Bloomfield Hills, Michigan.

 Annabelle is a member of the American Institute of Graphic Arts and the former co-chair of the AIGA Design Educators Community Steering Committee.
-She recently completed the design and production of the AIGA Design Teaching Resource, a peer-populated platform where educators can share classroom assignments, results and reflections.
+She is the creator and designer of the AIGA Design Teaching Resource, a peer-populated platform where educators can share classroom assignments, results, and reflections.

-"Composite Gestures" (promotion exhibition at the Jacob Lawrence Gallery)
+"Composite Gestures" (promotion exhibition at the Jacob Lawrence Gallery, September 2019)

-The Design Teaching Resource launches (DEC blog post)
+The Design Teaching Resource launches (DEC blog post, 2019)